itllsv/sanv/README.md

-# VM3S: Version Manager Super Super Simple
+# SANV: Simply a Node.js Versioner.

-VM3S is a super super simple version manager for Node.js, created for the fun and educational experience of developing my own tool to simplify the process of installing, using, and managing multiple versions of Node.js in my environment.
+SANV is a version manager for Node.js, created for the fun and educational experience of developing my own tool to simplify the process of installing, using, and managing multiple versions of Node.js (Like NVM).

 ### Features
-- Install, Switch, List, Search and Remove versions of Node.js.
+- Install, switch, list, search, and remove versions of Node.js.

 ### Installation
 #### Prerequisites